gruntwork-io/terragrunt-engine-go/examples/client-server/README.md

 Here is an example of how you can configure the IaC engine client in your Terragrunt configuration:

-* update `docker-compose.yml` with path to the project where IaC tool should be invoked
 * run `docker compose up` to start the server
 * prepare the client configuration in `terragrunt.hcl` file
 ```hcl